proinsias/proinsias.github.io/_posts/2017/2017-05-25-CCA-for-Analyzing-Sequences-of-Medical-Billing-Codes.md

 ---
 layout: single
 title: 'Canonical Correlation Analysis for Analyzing Sequences of Medical Billing Codes'
+excerpt: Addressing the high dimensionality of these codes
 date: 2017-05-25 15:51
 last_modified_at: 2023-04-26 13:22:37
 categories: